Skip to content

 An MS in Physics will give you a solid foundation in physics and mathematics, but it’s not geared towards research and it won’t qualify you for any career that requires a PhD admission degree.
 You could use it as the first step towards a PhD in Physics or Applied Physics, or as the first step towards an engineering or computer science career.

-PhD admission programs in physics typically take 4-6 years to complete.
+Admission Process of PhD Physics typically takes 4-6 years to complete.

 2. Most students obtain a Master’s degree after two years of study, though some programs may require an additional year to complete the research work necessary for the degree.